datajerk/ctf-write-ups/dc2021q/mra/README.md

     PIE:      No PIE (0x400000)
 ```

-No Pie or canary, easy BOF, easier ROP.
+No PIE or stack canary, easy BOF, easier ROP.

 ### Give it a go